 By choosing an off-white shade, you can give a contemporary twist to traditional timber furniture.
 Pale greys, pebble shades and chalk tones are ideal for adding a warmer feel to a cool white scheme, especially one with natural stone flooring and doors leading on to the garden.

-If you are doing up your kitchen on a budget and don't fancy pulling out your whole kitchen just to nail this all white colour scheme, then you can always paint your kitchen cabinets.
+If you are doing up your kitchen on a budget and don't fancy pulling out your whole kitchen just to nail this all-white color scheme, then you can always paint your kitchen cabinets.
 Coincidentally, we have a handy guide to painting kitchen cabinets to help you out.

 8. Pick patterned flooring to add interest underfoot

-When you furnish the kitchen with white walls and white cabinetry, it can be tempting to stick with a neutral colour for the flooring, too, but why not jazz things up a little with one of the latest printed vinyl designs that can really help to personalise the space?
+When you furnish the kitchen with white walls and white cabinetry, it can be tempting to stick with a neutral color for the flooring, too, but why not be bold and go for a checkered tile design.
+This rustic look brings loads of texture into this simple white kitchen and contrasted the sleek, contemporary cabinets perfectly.

 If you still need some help picking out the best kitchen flooring, have a read through our guide for some tips.